A short course on Tensor algebra and analysis, with applications to differential geometry: Differention of curves

-Finally, using the above rules and assuming that the reference frame $\mathcal{R}$ is independent from $t$, we get easily that \be \ee i.e. that the derivative of a curve of points, vectors or tensors is simply calculated differentiating the coordinates or the components.
+Finally, using the above rules and assuming that the reference frame $\mathcal{R}$ is independent of $t$, we get easily that \be \ee i.e., the derivative of a curve of points, vectors or tensors is simply calculated differentiating the coordinates of the components.
+Using this result, it is immediate to prove that \bes